 The applicant is responsible for initiating consideration by applying for reappointment, promotion, tenure, or a combination of them.
 A full-time administrator with academic rank may apply for tenure or promotion supported by documentation.
-The applicant will compile and submit an RPT dossier, including a cover sheet provided by the provost's office no later than 11:59 pm on the first day of classes of the year of their request for consideration.
+The applicant will compile and submit an RPT dossier no later than 4:30 pm on the first day of classes of the academic year of their request for consideration.

-3.2.3.
-DEPARTMENTAL/SCHOOL COMMITTEE
+3.2.3 DEPARTMENTAL/SCHOOL COMMITTEE

 Each department or school shall have a reappointment, promotion, and tenure (hereinafter, RPT) committee consisting of at least five tenured faculty members elected at a regular or special department or school faculty meeting.
 Additionally for promotion committees, these five faculty members must be at least one rank above the level of the applicants.
 The RPT committee shall be formed from faculty within the department or school, if five or more tenured faculty of appropriate rank are available to serve.
-If there are not enough faculty members of appropriate rank available to form a committee of five, those faculty initially chosen to serve, in consultation with the department chair or school director, shall prepare a list of tenured faculty of appropriate rank from other departments or schools.
-When choosing additional faculty members, preference shall be given to faculty members in departments or schools or colleges with affinity to the applicant's department or school.
+If there are not enough faculty members of appropriate rank available to form a committee of five, those faculty initially chosen to serve, in consultation with the department chair or school director, shall prepare a list of tenured faculty of appropriate rank from other departments, schools, or colleges.
+When choosing additional faculty members, preference shall be given to faculty members in departments or schools with affinity to the applicant's department or school.
 The RPT committee will fill its membership by appointing faculty from this list.